Penultimate Glacial Period: Cause

 Much like the last glacial period, the penultimate glacial period was caused by a great orbital eccentricity of Earth.
 This eccentricity causes greater seasonal impacts than normal because it limits the amount of sunlight that reaches the earth's surface, lowering the temperature.
-Due to this, northern insolation (the amount of sunlight that reaches the surface) is reduced, this means when it's summer, less heat is exposed to the snows of the winter, which don't completely melt.
+Due to this, northern insolation (the amount of sunlight that reaches the surface) is reduced, meaning that during summer, less heat is exposed to the snows of the winter, which don't completely melt.
 This buildup of ice and snow over thousands of years eventually leads to residual ice sheets, which would also reflect light away from the earth, further cooling the earth.
 A decrease in greenhouse gas concentrations such as CO2, are a result of the expanded ice sheets.
 This is because as the Earth cooled, and ice sheets expanded, the ocean waters became colder, which then could absorb more CO2 from the atmosphere.
 These factors all feedback into each other: as the ice sheets extended, more CO2 was absorbed, and more light was reflected off the ice sheets, furthermore expanding the ice sheets, this self-reinforcing cooling setting the world into a glacial period.

+Effects

+The Penultimate Glacial Maximum around 140,000 years ago was the most extensive glaciation in Eurasia in the last 400,000 years.
+It was colder in high latitudes and warmer in the tropics than the Last Glacial Maximum.

-Effects in Europe
+Europe

 In northern Europe, the biggest expansion of glaciation of the last 400,000 years covered the northern region in a thick ice sheet, which caused a drastic reduction of vegetation.
 In the Mediterranean, polar winds from the now extended ice sheets brought cooler and wetter conditions that caused a significant reduction in large vegetation such as trees.
 Pollen sequences found from MIS 6 indicated that early in the glacial period, tree abundance fluctuated heavily.

 Later in the glacial period, extreme conditions were followed by a mainly treeless landscape all across Europe.
 This rendered Europe a polar desert just south of the now expanded ice sheets, and the rest of Europe was left with a sporadic herb based plant cover.
 Europe north of the Alps was a tundra-steppe of predominantly grasses, sedges, and chenopods, while land south of the Alps featured discontinuous steppe vegetation patterns.
 There were some refugia in the sheltered areas of the mountainous Alps and the western Balkans where tree populations survived.
 This was due to temperature variations not being extreme in these locations, as well as precipitation still being sufficient.
 This is unlike the rest of Europe, such as in France where pollen samples revealed a precipitation decrease of almost 60% compared to the modern day.
 The drastic changes in the climate also resulted in increased storms in the North Atlantic, affecting Europe as well as North America.